Ville-de-Mont-Royal station: Origin of name

 Mont-Royal takes its name from Town of Mount Royal (in French, Ville-Mont-Royal), where the station is located; the town in turn, takes its name from Mount Royal, the mountain that dominates the Island of Montreal.
+While the REM was being planned, the station name was changed to Ville-de-Mont-Royal to avoid confusion with an unrelated metro station named Mont-Royal.